Residential Projects

 Eveready East Africa has cancelled a plan to build a shopping mall on its prime plot in Nakuru, with management deciding instead to sell the land.

-Eveready formed a new subsidiary, Flamingo Properties Ltd., which was to help it make a foray into the lucrative real estate sector.
+Eveready established a new subsidiary, Flamingo Properties Ltd., which was to help it make a foray into the lucrative real estate sector.

 But last week, the firm said that it was seeking shareholders’ approval to sell the 18.5 acres on which its redundant factory sits.

-Eveready says it will use the proceeds of the sale to retire costly debts, reduce interest burden and yield field free cash flow.
+Eveready says it will use the proceeds of the sale to retire costly debts, reduce interest burden, and yield cash flow.

 “The sale of this property will result in the company eradicating its cost of finance and unlocking funds for investment in more productive areas,” the firm said in a regulatory filing.